ChillThemes/ChillThemes-Shortcodes/readme.txt

 If you look inside of the */css/font-awesome.css* file, at the very bottom you'll find some social icons you can also use.

 == Changelog ==

+= 1.2 =
+* Improved column styling and added the ability to display an icon and modify its background, color, padding, radius, and size.

+= 1.1 =
+* Added background: none; and border: 0; to the accordion to prevent styling issues.

 = 1.0 =
 * Fresh out of the oven, careful it's hot!